Q. WHAT IS NYSTL?

 A. A per-capita, state-mandated amount, based on an amount equal to, or greater than, the anticipated enrollment as of October 31st.
 This allocation is subject to a mid-year adjustment based on actual October 31st enrollment.

-The Children First Network (CFN)/Central Office is charged with distributing books equally among all their schools by drawing from existing district-wide inventories and by purchasing books with other available funds.
+A. The Borough Field Service Center/Central Office is charged with distributing books equally among all their schools by drawing from existing district-wide inventories and by purchasing books with other available funds.
 If one school does not require all its allocated funds, another school with greater need may be assigned these unexpended funds.
 While insufficient resources may prevent some pupils from receiving all needed books, decisions regarding textbook allocations must apply equally.
 Equitable treatment is not based on a fixed, per-capita dollar amount.
 For example, a decision may be made not to provide consumable workbooks in certain subject areas or to pupils in certain grade levels.

 To obtain maximum benefit from anticipated NYSTL allocations, schools should review their updated inventory records against their projected fall register, taking into account the estimated number of obsolete, lost, or damaged books in the current school year.
 Staff should consult with their District Office regarding the availability of surplus textbooks in other schools, as well as reviewing the